Available Intakes

 - the ability to interpret blueprints

-- an understanding of safe work practices and the knowledge to safely operate the tools of the trade
+- understanding of safe work practices and knowledge of tools used in the trade

 - to be able to work at heights

-- the strength, stamina, and ability to use proper lifting techniques to lift items weighing in excess of 25 kilograms
+- strength, stamina, and proper lifting techniques for heavy items weighing more than 25 kilograms

-- a willingness to travel to various work sites
+- willingness to travel to various work sites

 Credentials